kunsjef/icinga2-gearman/README.md

 sed -i 's/command = \[ PluginDir + \"\//command = \[ PluginDir + \"\/gearman_client.sh /g' /usr/share/icinga2/include/command-plugins.conf
 ```

-**Warning:** This solution may not last.
+<font color=red>**Warning:**</font> This solution may not last.
 Upgrades to Icinga2 may overwrite this file without notice.
 Take extreme care to watch this file for changes!

 ## Status
 After a lot of testing in our lab, we decided to put everything into production.
 As of January 2019 we have 2 satellites and 6 workers, and everything is running really smooth.
 We can reload the Icinga2 Master as often as we want.
 We can restart a worker without **any** impact of the other servers (other that a small, shared increase in load, which is expected).
 Our two satellites have 4 CPU cores and 8 GB of RAM, and the average load is around 1.5 with an average of 60-70 gearman jobs running at all times.